FairRootGroup/FairMQ/docs/Device.md

 ## 1.4 Multiple devices in the same process

 Technically one can create two or more devices within the same process without any conflicts.
-However the configuration (FairMQProgOptions) currently assumes the supplied configuration values are for one device/process.
+However the configuration (fair::mq::ProgOptions) currently assumes the supplied configuration values are for one device/process.

 ← [Back](../README.md)